rushiranpise/AyuGram4A/README.md

 Reason is still the same:
 [read here](https://github.com/AyuGram/windows-patches/tree/main#why-patches-why-not-the-full-source-code).

 Also, there's no AyuGram's settings.
-All features enabled by default!
+All features enabled by default except ghost mode.

 ## How to contribute